Sadness in Islam | Fitrah Tawheed

 These stories give you insight and understanding that sadness is a natural response.
 The Prophet (ﷺ) went through many things in his life.
 For example, he lost his first wife Khadija and his beloved uncle Abu Talib in the same year.

-Year of sorrow
+Year of Sorrow

 This moment was a very difficult period in the life of the Prophet (ﷺ), also known as 'Aam al-Huzn (year of sorrow).
 He lost his first wife Khadija.
 She was the first person to believe in his prophethood.